From Aleppo, Syria:

 - Distributing hygiene items and blankets.

-- Providing emergency food in shelters, along with hygiene items, drinking water, blankets and mattresses, and trauma counseling.
+- Providing emergency food in shelters, along with hygiene items, drinking water, blankets and mattresses, and trauma counselling.

 - Continuing programming that was in place before the earthquake to distribute food baskets and provide support for winter heating needs.